l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 So we have to cut the promotion budget even if they scream.
 We had to.
 Of course, don't cut the regular aid that keeps the Okinawa government running.

 ## Future 10.
-Rival is Fukuoka.
+The Rival is Fukuoka.

-As long as Okinawa defines its rival as Japan/Tokyo or China, which is a too high wall to climb, Okinawans have to manufacture fake stories to not feel "incapable".
+As long as Okinawa defines its rival(enemy) as Japan/Tokyo, the US, or China, which is a too high wall to climb, Okinawans have to manufacture fake stories to not feel "incapable".
 Okinawa needs a realistic and respectable rival that acts as an achievable goal.

-For example, it could be Singapore, Taiwan, or Fukuoka (which is famous for startups).
+Everyone love to talk about Taiwan and Singapore, but it's not good choice.
-* Taiwan has too many population
+* Taiwan has too large population.
+(15 times bigger than Okinawa)
-* Singapore is too far(it's important that the rival feels close and concrete; Okinawans have to be able to imagine "Singaporean" vividly).
+* Singapore is too far. (it's important that the rival feels close and concrete; Okinawans have to be able to imagine "Singaporean" vividly.)

+Fukuoka is the best choice because
+* Population is almost identical: Okinawa (~1.47M) vs. Fukuoka City (~1.64M).
-* Fukuoka might be the best choice.
+* Both claim to be the "Gateway to Asia."
+* Inside the same nation, the battlefield is fair.
+If it feels not, we can fix it(Like we are doing in this report).
+* Fukuoka is "Startup City" (Line, Mercari, etc., have bases there).
+Creative Digital Island have similar goal.
+* Okinawans can imagine Fukuoka vividly.

+Let them compete, that will creat the lively creative city.
+Okinawa has beautiful beaches.
+Creative people are playful people; this is a winnable battle.

 ## Conclusion: Creative Digital Industry with beautiful Beaches
 *   Okinawans do not have to pay for expensive cars.